 1. INTRODUCTION

 This notice (together with our terms of use and any other documents referred to in it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 We may process your personal data in connection with your visit or use of our websites, applications or online tools (each a “CDP Online Offering”) or our business relationship with you.
-Please read it carefully to understand how we will treat your personal data.
+Reference to personal data in this privacy notice shall include reference to sensitive personal data (where applicable).

 2. PERSONAL DATA WE MAY COLLECT

-We may collect and process the following personal data about you:
+With your consent (where required by applicable laws), we will collect and process the following personal data about you:

-3. HOW WE STORE YOUR PERSONAL DATA
+3. HOW WE PROCESS YOUR PERSONAL DATA

 Those processing your personal data will do so only in an authorised manner and are subject to a duty of confidentiality.

-We also have procedures in place to deal with any suspected data security breach.
-We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.
+We also have procedures in place to deal with any actual or suspected data security breach.
+We will notify you and any applicable regulator of an actual or suspected data security breach where we are legally required to do so.

 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted through any online means.

-5. MADE OF YOUR PERSONAL DATA
+4. USES MADE OF YOUR PERSONAL DATA

-We use information held about you in the following ways:
+With your consent (as required by applicable law), we use information held about you in the following ways:

 (a) To ensure that content from our site is presented in the most effective manner for you and for your computer;